tawesoft/untrusted.py/README.md

 for this module.

-## TODO
+## Status

-* Nearly complete tests
+This module should be suitable for production use, with the following caveats:

-* Not on pip just yet
+* *TODO* there isn't a versioned release on pip yet
+* *TODO* untrusted.sequence type is missing tests and may be incomplete
+* *TODO* untrusted.mapping type is missing tests and may be incomplete
+* *TODO* statically-verifiable type safety has not been tested

 ## Quickstart

 Tested for Python >= 3.4, but earlier versions may work.

 ### Get Untrusted

-TODO this doesn't work yet
+**TODO this doesn't work yet**

     pip install untrusted